LiuHengyu321/FlexGS/README.md

 We thank the authors for releasing their code!

 ## BibTeX
-If you find our work useful for your project, please consider citing the following paper.
+If you find our work useful for your projects, please consider citing the paper:

 ```
 @inproceedings{liu2025flexgs,